Policy Number: 111

-2. Letters of offer from the departmental chair/equivalent must set forth general expectations and assignments.
-These expectations and assignments must be compatible with success in the position.
-For example, new junior faculty appointed to tenure-track positions must be given an explicit statement about requirements for scholarship and the amount of protected time that will be available for scholarly activities at the time of their appointment.
-It is recognized that assignments may be modified over time as institutional needs change.
+2. Letters of offer from the departmental chair/equivalent will set forth general expectations and assignments.
+New junior faculty appointed to tenure-track positions will be given university and department statements about requirements for scholarship and the amount of time that will be available for scholarly activities at the time of their appointment.
+Assignments may be modified over time as institutional needs change.

-3. Department chairs/equivalents must ensure new faculty are provided with a current copy of the guidelines for establishing rank and tenure, guidance from a designated faculty development officer or mentor, knowledge of and access to the school's policies and procedures and the Handbook of Operating Procedures (HOOP), and the acceptable format for preparation of a curriculum vitae.
+3. Department chairs/equivalents will provide new faculty with the guidelines for establishing rank and tenure, guidance from a designated faculty development officer or mentor, access to the school's policies and procedures and the Handbook of Operating Procedures (HOOP), and the acceptable format for preparation of a curriculum vitae.

 B. Annual Review